-At each service the gearbox oil should be drained, when warm, and replenished with the correct grade of oil (see page 5).
-The drain plug is located on the bottom right hand edge of the box, half way along.
+At each service the oil level should be checked and topped up with the correct grade of oil (see Page 5).

 The filler is reached by way of the inspection hole on the left hand side of the gearbox cover.
 This is found by lifting the carpet, undoing the lift-a-dots and raising the leather cover.
 The inspection hole is seen in the centre of the cover.
-After replacing the drain plug, refill to the bottom of the filler hole and replace plug.
+Fill to the bottom of the filler hole and replace plug.